gnutls/gnutls/README-alpha.md

 Sometimes, you may need to install more recent versions of Automake, Nettle, P11-kit and Autogen, which you will need to build from sources.

-Dependencies that are used during make check are listed below.
+Dependencies that are used during make check or make dist are listed below.
 Moreover, for basic interoperability testing you may want to install openssl and polarssl.

 * [Valgrind](http://valgrind.org/) (optional)